TheThingsNetwork/docs/_content/platforms/sdk.md

 # Platform SDKs

 Devices and Applications exchange messages and events via the Handler's MQTT broker.
-SKDs wrap this in a more friendly platform-specific API.
+SDKs wrap this in a more friendly platform-specific API.

 ## Examples
 Examples of libraries that wrap MQTT are [Node.js](../applications/nodejs/index.md) and [Java](../applications/java/index.md).
 The [Node-RED](../applications/nodered/index.md) library actually is in fact another wrapper of the Node.js library.